 |West Virginia||A minor must be at lease sixteen years old in order to seek an order of emancipation from the court.
 Minors must also show the court that they can provide for themselves and their "physical and financial well-being and has the ability to make decisions" for themselves.
 If an emancipation order is entered, minors have the rights and privileges of adults.|

 Emancipation statutes and procedures can be quite complicated, particularly for young people who haven't studied the finer points of family law.
 But for some minors, emancipation is an important first step toward independence.
-Get a handle on your legal situation with a free review from a family law attorney.
+Get a handle on your legal situation with a free case review from a family law attorney.